AT&T: History

-Origin and growth (1885–1981)
+Origin and growth (1877–1981)

 AT&T was founded as Bell Telephone Company by Alexander Graham Bell, Thomas Watson and Gardiner Greene Hubbard after Bell's patenting of the telephone in 1875.
 By 1881, Bell Telephone Company had become the American Bell Telephone Company.
 One of its subsidiaries was the American Telephone and Telegraph Company (AT&T), established in 1885.
 On December 30, 1899, AT&T acquired the assets of its parent American Bell Telephone, becoming the new parent company.
 AT&T established a network of local telephone subsidiaries in the United States.
 AT&T and its subsidiaries held a phone service monopoly, authorized in 1913 by government authorities with the Kingsbury Commitment, throughout most of the twentieth century.
 This monopoly was known as the Bell System, and during this period, AT&T was also known by the nickname Ma Bell.

 Breakup and reformation (1982–2004)

 In 1982, U.S. regulators broke up the AT&T monopoly, requiring AT&T to divest its local subsidiaries, which it did by grouping them into seven individual companies.
 These new companies were known as Regional Bell Operating Companies, or more informally, Baby Bells.
-AT&T continued to operate long-distance services but faced increasing competition from overseas supplied competitors such as MCI and Sprint.

 Southwestern Bell Corporation (SBC) was one of the companies created by the breakup of AT&T Corp.
+(Later renamed SBC Communications Inc.)

+AT&T continued to operate long-distance services but faced increasing competition from competitors such as MCI and Sprint.

-The company soon started a series of acquisitions, including the 1987 acquisition of Metromedia mobile business and the acquisition of several cable companies in the early 1990s.
-In the latter half of the 1990s, the company acquired several other telecommunications companies, including two Baby Bells (Pacific Telesis Group and Ameritech Corporation), while selling its cable business.
-During this time, the company changed its name to SBC Communications Inc. In early 1997 C. Michael Armstrong was named CEO, and Armstrong appointed John Zeglis as president later in that same year.
+AT&T soon started a series of acquisitions, including the 1987 acquisition of Metromedia mobile business and the acquisition of several cable companies in the early 1990s.
+In the latter half of the 1990s, AT&T acquired several other telecommunications companies, including two Baby Bells (Pacific Telesis Group and Ameritech Corporation), while selling its cable business.
+In early 1997 C. Michael Armstrong was named CEO, and Armstrong appointed John Zeglis as president later in that same year.
 By 1998, the company was in the top 15 of the Fortune 500, and by 1999, when Zeglis assumed the positions of chairman and CEO of AT&T Wireless, AT&T was part of the Dow Jones Industrial Average (lasting through 2015).
 Zeglis ended his service as president of AT&T in 2001 and resigned from his positions in AT&T Wireless in 2004.